 Living roofs play an important role in helping to achieve the Mayor’s target to increase green cover in central London by 5% by 2030.
 They can improve our city’s resilience to the impacts of climate change by reducing the amount and speed of storm water run-off and helping to keep buildings, and the surrounding areas, cooler during increasingly frequent hot spells.
 They also provide much needed outdoor living space, improving life for both residents and adding to the beauty of the local neighbourhood.

-Consequently, the Mayor wants to see more green roofs and walls installed both through new development proposals, and through the retrofit of existing buildings, to deliver as many of the following objectives as possible:
+We estimate that there are around 700 green roofs in central London alone, shown on our Green Roof Map.
+We need to continue to deliver green roofs to help meet the Mayor’s greening targets, installed through both new development proposals and through the retrofit of existing buildings, to deliver as many of the following objectives as possible: